Does a Batch Code Prove Authenticity? Can a Cosmetic Code Be Fake?

 • A batch code can support an authenticity check, but it cannot prove authenticity alone.

-• Fakes can carry copied, recycled, or plausible-looking codes.
+• Fake cosmetics can carry copied, recycled, or plausible-looking codes.

 • Seller quality, packaging consistency, formula behavior, and price often matter as much as the code itself.